astefanutti/spring-boot-camel-rest-jpa/README.md

 The example provides API documentation of the service using Swagger using the _context-path_ `camel-rest-jpa/api-doc`.
 You can access the API documentation from your Web browser at <http://\<route_hostname\>/camel-rest-jpa/api-doc>.

+## Test

+### Locally

+The tests can be executed with:

+    $ mvn surefire:test

+This starts the application by picking an available port at random and executes the tests.

+### OpenShift

+This requires to have an OpenShift environment running and the `KUBERNETES_MASTER` environment variable pointing to it.
+Depending on the authentication scheme of your environment, you may need to configure the test client access.

+Minishift relies on the default [identity provider](https://docs.openshift.com/container-platform/3.3/install_config/configuring_authentication.html#AllowAllPasswordIdentityProvider), so that you can create a user for the test execution just by logging in, e.g.:

+    $ oc login -u test -p test

+And then execute the integration tests with:

+    $ mvn failsafe:integration-test

+Note that the test user requires to have the `basic-user` role bound, so that it can create the project in which the application and the MySQL server get deployed prior to the test execution.
+Cluster roles can be viewed as documented in [Viewing cluster policy](https://docs.openshift.com/container-platform/3.3/admin_guide/manage_authorization_policy.html#viewing-cluster-policy).

+Finally, it may be handy to keep the project created for the test execution.
+This can be achieved by setting the `namespace.cleanup.enabled` system variable to `false`, e.g.:

+    $ mvn failsafe:integration-test -Dnamespace.cleanup.enabled=false